magidc/nvim-config/README.md

 <br>

 # Equivalent mapping configurations for other IDEs VIM integrations
-I have created configuration files with (almost) equivalent mappings for [Eclipse IDE vim plugin (vrapper)](https://github.com/magidc/dotfiles/blob/master/.vrapperrc), [IntelliJ vim plugin (ideaVim)](https://github.com/magidc/dotfiles/blob/master/.ideavimrc) and [VIM (.vimrc)](https://github.com/magidc/dotfiles/blob/master/.vimrc).
+I have created configuration files with (almost) equivalent mappings for [Eclipse IDE vim plugin (vrapper)](https://github.com/magidc/dotfiles/blob/master/.vrapperrc) and [IntelliJ vim plugin (ideaVim)](https://github.com/magidc/dotfiles/blob/master/.ideavimrc).
-For VSCode VIM plugin I set the option to use .vimrc config file.
 These configurations will allow users who are used to these key combinations to remain confortable and efficient while working with other IDEs.

 <br>